LukeEcomod/SpaFHy_v1/README.md

 This is repository for SpaFHy_v1 source code (under MIT copyright licence).

-Launiainen, S., Guan, M., Salmivaara, A., and Kieloaho, A.-J.: Modeling forest evapotranspiration and water balance at stand and catchment scales: a spatial approach, Hydrol.
+Launiainen, S., Guan, M., Salmivaara, A., and Kieloaho, A.-J.: Modeling boreal forest evapotranspiration and water balance at stand and catchment scales: a spatial approach, Hydrol.
 Earth Syst.
-Sci.
-Discuss., https://doi.org/10.5194/hess-2019-45, in review, 2019.
+Sci., https://www.hydrol-earth-syst-sci.net/23/3457/2019/

 Contains working examples of catchment scale and point-scale models (with example data).